Trans Mountain Pipeline Expansion

 The oil that runs through the Trans Mountain pipeline is among the most polluting oil in the world.[12]
 It comes from Alberta’s tar sands where oil companies bulldoze the millennia-old boreal forest to extract the tar sands underneath.[13][14]
 This process is notoriously harmful to water sources and energy-intensive.
 [15]15505 All they leave behind are gigantic open pits of barren, desolate landscape.[16]

 The existing Trans Mountain pipeline has counted more spills than years it has existed.
 Over the last 68 years, Trans Mountain has spilled 85 times.[19]
 It has gone no longer than 4 years without a spill.[20]
-The last time one was in June 2020, when CDEV’s pipeline leaked 190,000 liters (ca. 1,200 barrels) of tar sands oil.[21]15507 The spill was right above the aquifer which provides drinking water to the Sumas First Nation.[22]
+The last spill was in June 2020, when CDEV’s pipeline leaked 190,000 liters (ca. 1,200 barrels) of tar sands oil.[21]15507 The spill was right above the aquifer which provides drinking water to the Sumas First Nation.[22]
 This was the fourth time in 15 years that Trans Mountain oil polluted the Sumas Indigenous people's land.[23]

 Risks Too Large to Accept